Go to content

 Conclusion: Measurements are important for your cultivation.

 Firstly, the spectrum is crucial for horticultural lighting and will be the subject of a future article on photobiology and the impact of light on plants.
-Then, PPF is a measurement that allows us to know the light intensity of a source and calculate its efficiency in micromoles per joule (µmol/J) (isn’t it µmol/s?).
+Then, PPF is a measurement that allows us to know the light intensity of a source and calculates its efficiency in micromoles per joule (µmol/J).
 As for PPFD, which is the most important measure for choosing a light source, it informs us about the distribution of light in our cultivation space and ensures consistent development and quality of our cultivation surfaces.
 Finally, DLI and the maximum lighting hours necessary for the proper development of a cultivar impose a minimum PPFD specific to each plant and cultivation objectives.
-Thus, all these measurements differ depending on the climatic conditions around an LED light.
+So, all these measurements differ depending on the climatic conditions around an LED light.
 It is important that measurements are taken under actual usage conditions.

-At RED, we design highly efficient lighting with a broad and balanced spectrum distributed optimally over the cultivation surface.
+At RED Horticulture, we design highly efficient LED top lighting for greenhouses with a broad and balanced spectrum distributed optimally over the cultivation surface.
 Our measurements are certified by an accredited COFRAC independent laboratory.
 Additionally, our Solstice solution manages lighting via Artificial Intelligence (AI) and takes into account environmental parameters in real-time to deliver only the PPFD necessary for the proper development of crops.